l3paulina/Quantifying-reproducibility-of-ML-papers-using-MCDM/README.md

 The code for the data analysis: exploratory data analysis, hypothesis testing, logistic regression and classification tasks with the dataset 2, from E. Raff.
 The code is provided with the outputs.

 ### 3. Code for Evaluation and Example Analyses.ipynb
 The code for the evaluation and example analyses of the created quantitative reproducibility measure with WSM and TOPSIS for machine learning research papers.
-In addition, the code includes the evaluation of simple single/two-criterion baseline models (code availability, data availability, code OR data, and code AND data) The code is provided with the outputs.
+In addition, the code includes the evaluation of simple single/two-criterion baseline models (code availability, data availability, code OR data, and code AND data) and a sensitivity analysis for the AHP derived weights.
+The code is provided with the outputs.

 ### 4. Code for Cohen's kappa calculation.ipynb
 The code for the Cohen's kappa calculation to assess annotation reliability, inter-annotator agreement between human and ChatGPT-assisted annotations.
 The code is provided with the outputs.